-1. You may not eat or drink in any of the laboratories.
+You may not eat or drink in any of the laboratories.
 There are simply too many poisonous and explosive substances around.
 It is, in fact, illegal under the industrial safety regulation to which we are subject.
-Please keep in mind that Ramsay Wright is a “smoke-free” building: smoking is forbidden in ALL rooms.
+Ramsay Wright is a “smoke-free” building: smoking is forbidden in ALL rooms.

-2. Rigorous cleanliness throughout all of your procedures will reduce the risk of contamination from the animal you are working with or the chemicals employed.
-This also reduces the risk of contamination of the apparatus (balances, microscopes, centrifuges, special glassware, etc.).
+Rigorous cleanliness throughout all of your procedures will reduce the risk of contamination from the organism you are working with or the chemicals employed.
+This also reduces the risk of contamination of the apparatus (balances, microscopes, centrifuges, glassware, etc.).

-3. Special care must be taken with many of the chemicals used in labs.
-Some are extremely dangerous poisons, whereas others are explosive.
+Special care must be taken with many of the chemicals used in labs.
+Some are dangerous poisons, whereas others are explosive or can damage DNA.
 Many, while not so dangerous as those mentioned above, can do lasting damage if accidentally ingested, splashed in the eyes, or simply inhaled as fumes in too great quantities — here formalin is the most obvious example.

-4. When working with chemicals, make sure you protect yourself by wearing a lab coat, protective eyewear, and, if necessary, gloves.
-Gloves are not to be worn outside the classroom to prevent contaminating the public areas of the building with chemicals.
+When working with chemicals, make sure you protect yourself by wearing a lab coat, safety glasses or goggles and disposable gloves.
+You may need to wear a face shield, depending on the hazard.
+Gloves are not to be worn outside the classroom to prevent contaminating the public areas of the building with chemicals, bacteria or yeast, as three examples.
 If you wear CONTACT LENSES and expect to be working with chemicals during the laboratory session, remove them before entering the lab area.
 This is particularly important if you will be handling specimens preserved in formalin.
-If you splash chemicals in your eye, flush IMMEDIATELY for at least 20 minutes at the eyewash stations found at the sides of the room or in the prep room.
+If you splash chemicals in your eye, flush IMMEDIATELY for at least 20 minutes at the eyewash stations found at the sides of the room or in the prep room and then seek medical help.
 Wash your hands before leaving the lab, even if you have been wearing gloves.